DenisKulik/DenisKulik/README.md

 # Hello World, I'm Denis Kulik 👋

 I'm a frontend developer with a focus on crafting interactive and user-friendly web applications.
-My toolkit includes React, TypeScript, Redux, and Redux Toolkit to build scalable and maintainable UIs.
+My toolkit includes React, TypeScript and Redux (toolkit) to build scalable and maintainable UIs.

 ### 💻 Languages and tools: